-The Liberal Democrat History Group meeting at Bournemouth Conference, supported by The Guardian, looked at hung Parliaments and lessons from the past for the Liberal Democrats.
+The Liberal Democrat History Group meeting at Bournemouth conference, supported by The Guardian, looked at hung Parliaments and lessons from the past for the Liberal Democrats.

 In his introduction, the meeting chair Duncan Brack explained that one reason for picking the topic is that work such as that by John Curtice has shown that the odds of the next general election producing a hung Parliament are much better than they have been for many years.
 It is a point that was also made earlier this year by Michael Crick.

 Professor Martin Pugh then kicked off the trio of talks, looking at the two Labour Governments of the 1920s.
 The Liberals were still badly divided between Asquith and Lloyd George camps, even though the domination of the 1923 election by the question of free trade had helped bring them together.
 The outcome of that election was a hung Parliament: 258 Conservative, 191 Labour, 158 Liberal.

 Based on his experience of the First World War, Asquith did not want a coalition government to be formed with either party.
 The Liberals did though have a choice of which party to let form a minority administration.
 Asquith took the view that a Labour government was inevitable at some point in the future – and so better to ‘trial’ one now in the, as he thought, safe conditions of a hung Parliament.
 Churchill and others argued though that both Labour and the Conservatives should be voted down, hoping that the Liberals would therefore be given a try.
 Be bold, be quick in voting down a minority government – and hope something better would emerge.